Former Employee Of Technology Company Sentenced To Six Years In Prison For Stealing Confidential Data And Extorting Company For Ransom

 Law enforcement executed a search on GARRISON’s home in February 2023.
 In that search, they located programs typically used for credential stuffing attacks.
 Those programs require individualized “config” files for a target website to launch credential stuffing attacks, and law enforcement located approximately 700 such config files for dozens of different corporate websites on GARRISON’s computer.
 Law enforcement also located files containing nearly 40 million username and password pairs on GARRISON’s computer, which are also used in credential stuffing attacks.

 On GARRISON’s cellphone, law enforcement also located conversations between GARRISON and his co-conspirators, which included discussions about how to hack the Betting Website and how to profit from the hack of the Betting Website by extracting funds from the Victim Accounts directly or by selling access to the Victim Accounts.
 In one particular conversation, GARRISON discussed, in substance and in part, how successful he was at credential stuffing attacks, how much he enjoyed credential stuffing attacks, and how GARRISON believed that law enforcement would not catch or prosecute him.
 Specifically, GARRISON messaged the following, in substance and in part: “fraud is fun . . . im addicted to see money in my account . . . im like obsessed with bypassing shit.”

 * * *

-The case is being handled by the Office’s Complex Frauds and Cybercrime Unit.
-Assistant United States Attorneys Timothy T. Howard, Richard Cooper, and Jonathan Cohen are in charge of the prosecution, with assistance provided by Heather Alpino of the National Security Division’s Counterintelligence and Export Control Section.
+The case is being prosecuted by the Office’s Complex Frauds and Cybercrime Unit.
+Assistant U.S. Attorneys Kevin Mead and Micah Fergenson are in charge of the prosecution.